Custom intercom software architecture with video streaming, authentication, and visitor management

 Why Fora Soft wrote this playbook

-Tell us about your deployment (residential, commercial, multi-tenant) and we’ll sketch architecture and cost in a 30-minute call.
+Tell us your deployment (residential, commercial, multi-tenant) and we’ll sketch architecture and cost in a 30-minute call.

-Book a 30-min call → WhatsApp → Email us →
+Book a 30-min call →WhatsApp →Email us →

 What changed: from buzzer to cloud